tytydraco/yessleep/out/Cinnamon.md

 We laughed about it later.

 The next morning I finally dealt with the problem.
 Traps, poison, cleaning out the back shelves.

 Dana disliked the poison immediately.

-She made me put it high in the cabinet above the workbench, even though we didn't have children then.
+"I hate having that in here."

+"It's in the cabinet."

-"What if somebody's dog gets in here?"
+"What if something gets into it?"

-"Whose dog?"

-"I don't know.
-A dog."

 "Then we'll keep the garage closed."

 She gave me the look she used when I'd missed the point.

-Later, after she got pregnant and we started childproofing the house, she asked if I'd thrown the poison away.
+Later, after she got pregnant and we started childproofing the house, she made me go through the garage again—loose screws, nails, old traps, anything dangerous I might have forgotten back when there were no children to worry about.

-I told her I had.

 Pregnancy was the first thing I'd ever seen make Dana slow down.

-Not much, but enough.

 She was frightened almost immediately.

-There were heart problems in her family—not the clogged-artery sort everybody eventually worries about, but something congenital.
+There were heart problems in her family.
+Not the clogged-artery sort everybody eventually worries about, but something congenital.
 Hereditary.
-Doctors explained the terminology to me more than once over the years, but it never stuck.

-Dana didn't need terminology.

-She'd grown up with it.

 Her younger sister died when Dana was four.
 She remembered almost nothing about the girl herself.
 A yellow dress.
 Sharing a bedroom.
 The fact that she hated peas.